evaddnomaid/roman/README.md

 ## What are the goals of the project?

-At first, we may rely on Arabic numerals in some places, but our goal is to have a completely Arabic numeral free package.
+At first, we may rely on Arabic numerals in some places, but our goal is to have a completely Arabic-numeral-free package.
 (We also intend to replace the binary digits 0 and 1 with O and I.)